bghira/SimpleTuner/OPTIONS.md

                         The name of the run to track with the tracker.
   --tracker_project_name TRACKER_PROJECT_NAME
                         The name of the project for WandB or Tensorboard.
+  --tracker_image_layout {gallery,table}
+                        When running validations with multiple images, you may want them all placed together in a table, row-wise.
+                        Gallery mode, the default, will allow use of a slider to view the historical images easily.
   --validation_prompt VALIDATION_PROMPT
                         A prompt that is used during validation to verify that the model is learning.